plone/plone.restapi/docs/source/upgrade-guide.rst

 This upgrade guide lists all breaking changes in plone.restapi and explains the necessary steps that are needed to upgrade to the lastest version.

-Upgrading to plone.restapi X.y
+Upgrading to plone.restapi 6.x
 ------------------------------

+plone.restapi 6.0.0 removes the IAPIRequest marker interface (https://github.com/plone/plone.restapi/pull/819).

+It also ships with a fix that prevents converting bytestring ids to unicode ids when reordering on Python 2 (https://github.com/plone/plone.restapi/issues/827).

-All versions before plone.restapi x.y.z are potentially affected by an issue that converts ids of reordered content to unicode from a bytestring when running on python2.
+All versions before plone.restapi 6.0.0 are potentially affected by this issue.

 You may be affected by this issue and should run the fix if: